 Satan schemed to kill the Son of God, meaning to bring an end to God’s purpose.
 The devil tried to end Jesus Christ’s mission by enticing men to crucify the Lord.
 But, in essence, all the devil did was strike at the Lord’s heel.

 For when Jesus lay down His life at Calvary, that was His mission.
 There, Jesus bruised the head of that serpent Satan, with a fatal blow.
-As Jesus was raised from the grave on the third day!
+For, Jesus was raised from the grave on the third day!

 Through Jesus’ sacrificial death at Calvary, He gave His own life so whoever believes in Him may have eternal life.
 Worthy is the Lamb who was slain!